SopanhaRos/rospy_turtle_draw_cycle/README.md

 # Turtlebot_public_subscriber
-This project is getting started to learn how ros work, we use a turtle bot to draw circles.
+This project is starting to learn how ros work, we use a turtle bot to draw circles.

 # Requirement
-Ubuntu
+-Ubuntu
-Install of ROS Noetic
+-Install ROS Noetic
-IDE Applications such as Vs Code, PyCharm, Sublime…
+-IDE Applications such as Vs Code, PyCharm, Sublime…

 # Instruction
-# Step One
+## Step One
-Open IDE
+1. Open IDE
-Create package python script
+2. Create a package Python script
-Include this script into the file
+3. Include this script in the file

   import rospy
   from geometry_msgs.msg import Twist